 In this post, I will explain the basics of Welsh DNA, from how it shows up on autosomal DNA tests to the basic genetic history of the Welsh people.

-There is strong evidence that the Welsh people look very different – from a genetic perspective – than the rest of Britain.
-In fact, there are distinct genetic differences between people who are native to the north of Wales, compared to natives of south Wales.
+There is strong evidence that Welsh DNA is unique in the British Isles.
+In fact, there are even distinct genetic differences between people who are native to the north of Wales, compared to natives of south Wales.

 If you have substantial amounts of Welsh DNA, there is a good chance that it would show up as such, with some limitations, on a DNA test.